Develop your full entrepreneurship potential

 During an assessment meeting, a mentor is selected by the mentee, after consideration of the coordinator’s recommendations.
 An initial exploratory meeting between the mentee and the mentor provides an opportunity to check the “chemistry” and confirm the mentorship agreement.
 The mentoring relationship then starts and lasts on average two years – but may last up to 5 or 6 years.
 Monthly meetings are recommended.

 Cost: Preauthorized monthly payments of $50.

-- 10 monthly meetings led by mentors
+- 8 to 10 monthly meetings led by mentors

 - Themes chosen by participants, focused on developing their entrepreneurship potential.